Heart Attack vs. Stroke

 Symptoms and signs of a heart attack in women

-In addition to the classic symptoms of heart attack symptoms, women may have somewhat different signs and symptoms that may include:
+In addition to the classic symptoms of a heart attack, women may have somewhat different signs and symptoms that may include:

 Symptoms and signs of stroke in women